Grove Street station (NJ Transit)

 Grove Street was a NJ Transit station in East Orange, Essex County, in the U.S. state of New Jersey, along the Morris & Essex Lines.
 The station was first built in 1901 by the Delaware, Lackawanna and Western Railroad (DL&W), and opened to the public in 1903.
-A second story was added to the eastbound station house after the DL&W elevated the tracks through East Orange in 1922.
-NJ Transit discontinued rail service to Grove Street on April 7, 1991.
-The entire station was demolished in 1995.
+Service on the direct site began on November 19th, 1836 (when the Morris & Essex Railroad and its service between Newark and Orange launched), though no main station complex was built until 1901.